2231puppy/RoboCloud/README.md

 ## What's Project Stida?

-Stida was 2231puppy's first-ever robot.
+Stida was 2231puppy's first robot.
 While no longer in use, the name lives on in Project Stida, 2231puppy's organization.

 ## Why would I want it?